stiproot/agntsmth-core/README.md

 # agnt-smth

-An agentic workflow builder framework.
+A simple agentic workflow builder framework, ontop of LangChain and LangGraph.